Adldap2/Adldap2/docs/searching.md

 ## Sorting

-Sorting is really useful when your displaying tabular AD results.
-You can easily perform sorts on any AD attribute by using the `sortBy()` method:
+Sorting is really useful when your displaying tabular LDAP results.
+You can easily perform sorts on any LDAP attribute by using the `sortBy()` method:

 ```php
 $results = $search->whereHas('cn')->sortBy('cn', 'asc')->get();